humanapp/arcade-ios/README.md

 4. In the file explorer you should be able to find your source files in TypeScript form.
 Avoid any compiled JS.
 You can set breakpoints, single-step, inspect things, etc here.

 ## ~ Fin ~
 Enjoy!
-This project only goes so far as to get the game loaded in the iOS simulator.
-There are a few more steps required to upload a build to your physical iPhone, and a many steps beyond that to upload to the App Store.
+This project only gets as far as loading in the iOS simulator.
+There are a few more steps necessary to upload it to the App Store.